 Where manufacturer’s standard coating is not suitable for intended service condition, Consultant may approve use of a tie coat to be used between manufacturer’s standard coating and specified field finish.
 In such cases, tie coat shall be surface tolerant epoxy as recommended by the manufacturer of the specified field finish coat.
 Coordinate details of the equipment manufacturer’s standard coating with field coating manufacturer.

-Pipe: [Consultant to coordinate these requirements with Division 15 Specifications]

-Ductile Iron Pipe:

-Follow recommendations of the pipe and coating manufacturers for means and methods to achieve SSPC-equivalent surface.

-The surface preparation and application of the primer [and finish coats] shall be performed by the pipe manufacturer.

-For high performance (epoxy) coatings, follow additional recommendations of pipe and coating manufacturers.

-Prior to blast cleaning, grind smooth surface imperfections, including, but not limited to delaminating metal or oxide layers.

-[For conventional (alkyd) coatings, clean asphalt varnish supplied on pipe and apply one full coat of a tar stop before two full coats of the colour coats specified.]

 EXECUTION

 General

-Provide the Consultant with a minimum of [7 days] advance notice to start of field surface preparation Work and coating application Work.
+Provide the Consultant with a minimum of 7 days advance notice to start of field surface preparation Work and coating application Work.

 Perform the Work of this section only in presence of the Consultant, unless the Consultant grants prior approval to perform the Work in Consultant's absence.